 How to Clean Washing Machine Dispenser Drawers

-Detergent and fabric softener may build up in the dispenser drawers and residue should be removed once or twice a month.
+Detergent and fabric softener may build up in the dispenser drawers and cause odor and operational problems.
+Residue should be removed once or twice a month.
 Never overfill the drawers to prevent damaging electronic components of the washer.

-- Consult your washer user manual to learn how to remove the drawer.
+- Consult your washer's user manual to learn how to remove the drawer(s).
 Most have a safety latch but can be removed easily.

 - If the drawer has inserts for the bleach and fabric softener compartments, remove those from the drawer to clean separately.